 Dr. Goswami Parth Rajendragiri

 Answer: Hello, Welcome to icliniq.com.
+I understand your concern.
 I have read the attached report of your brother (attachment removed to protect patient identity).
-The main abnormal finding in CBC report is elevated red blood cells count and PCV.
-The hemoglobin level is also raised slightly.
-So, it is suggestive of polycythemia.
-It...
+The main abnormal findings in the CBC (complete blood count) report are elevated red blood cells and PCV (packed cell volume).
+The hemoglobin le...
 Read Full »